croffler/hugo-test/site/content/sbp/xap-drools-integration.markdown

 end
 ```

 Aside from loading rules this module can also load facts as Space Classes into the Space.
-These facts can be later queried as part of a decision web-service transaction and loaded into the KnowledgeBaseâ€™s working memory before rule(s) execution.
+These facts can be later queried as part of a decision web-service transaction and loaded into the KnowledgeBase's working memory before rule(s) execution.

 ### Manage Rules